lucashaobam/MultiStockReturnForecasting/README.md

 A leakage-safe machine learning pipeline for forecasting next-day returns across a 6-stock Indian equity universe (RELIANCE, HDFCBANK, INFY, M&M, BHARTIARTL, HUL), combining technical, fundamental, macroeconomic, and news sentiment data, validated with nested walk-forward cross-validation, and used to construct a volatility-scaled long-short portfolio.

-Built as a group project for the Data Science and AI in Finance course.
+Built as a course project for the Data Science and AI in Finance course.

-## Team

-- Lucas Haobam
-- Debadatta Panda
-- Ajay Kumar
-- Jyoti Ranjan Sethi
-- Adarsha Mandal

 ## Overview